 Driver Training Discount

 Most insurance carriers offer a driver training discount if your teenager completes 30 hours of classroom training and/or 6 hours of driving.

 Student Away at School

-If your child does not need access to a vehicle while away at school, you can save money from some insurance carriers with this discount.
+If your child does not need access to a vehicle while away at school, you may be able to save money from some insurance carriers with this discount, depending on where their school is located.
 You don’t need to add and remove your child from your insurance policy every time they come home for a visit, too.